-This is a story about David Nixon, who as of 2016 is still alive but living with dementia and without his memory of this or many other stories from his interesting life.
+This is a story about David Nixon, who died in February 2017 in Victoria BC, at the age of 82.
 Much of his life story has been published in the form of his many letters and photographs, on the website Our Mister Nixon.

 David worked in the 1950s for the Canadian diplomatic service, and in 1960 was posted to the Congo.
 He purchased a Jeep there, which was already named "I Presume" -- a reference to the line reportedly spoken by journalist Henry Stanley when he found the explorer Dr. David Livingstone in the East African jungle in 1871.

 This photo (showing the two spare tires on "I Presume") was taken in early 1961 during a drive up the north bank of the Congo River from Leopoldville (now Kinshasa).

 The Congo was not David's first exposure to Jeeps.
 His first posting, as a 19-year-old in 1954, was to Indochina, where the French were withdrawing from their colonies of Vietnam, Laos and Cambodia, after having lost the First Indochina War.

 While passing through Saigon on 20 July 1955, he witnessed an attack by anti-Communist rioters on the Hotel Majestic, the Vietnamese headquarters of the International Control Commission (ICC), which was supervising the implementation of the Geneva accord that ended the war and divided Vietnam.
 David's photo of the aftermath at the hotel shows that by 1955, Jeeps were already starting to become as common on the streets of Saigon as the ubiquitous Citroën Traction Avant.

 This photo from David's camera shows him in front of vehicles destroyed during the attack.